Naghipourfar/molecular-biomechanics/README.md

-# BioEC 112 (Introduction to Molecular Biomechanics) Course Materials
+# BioEng C112 (Molecular Biomechanics and Mechanobiology of the Cell) Course Materials
 Scripts, Jupyter Notebooks, homeworks, and other material of molecular biomechanics course.

 ## Notebooks